Psittacanthus brasiliensis: Distribution

 It occurs in the southeast of Brazil (Minas Gerais, Rio de Janeiro, São Paulo).

 Habitat

-It grows in Atlantic forest and rain-forest.
+It grows in Atlantic forest and rainforest.

 Taxonomy

 Psittacanthus brasiliensis was first described by Desrousseaux in 1792 as Loranthus brasiliensis, and in 1834, Don assigned it to the new genus Psittacanthus.

 Etymology

 Psittacanthos comes from the Greek psittakos (parrot), and the Greek anthos (flower), possibly chosen, according to Don, because of the bright colours.
 The specific epithet, brasiliensis, is the Latin for of Brazil (genitive singular case).